 Manuscripts must be submitted via word processing packages such as MS Word running under operating systems MS DOS, Windows, and Apple Macintosh.
+LaTeX is also an acceptable format.
 PDF is not an acceptable file format.

 Any numerical results should be presented in standard U.S. units (e.g., inches; feet; 6.34, not 6,34; 5,498.26, not 5.498,26).

 Each figure and table should be numbered, titled, and referred to in the text.
+Tables must have a data source listed in the notes.
+If the data comes from your calculations, write “Source: own calculations.”
 The title should describe the content of the table or figure in as few words as possible using the following format:

 Electronic figures should be submitted as full-sized images, separate from the text of the paper, in either Encapsulated PostScript (EPS) or TIFF format.
 Many other formats, e.g., Microsoft Postscript, PiCT (Macintosh) and WMF (Windows), cannot be used.
 Figures are to be professionally drawn and camera ready.

 Label the axes by title rather than by notation (e.g., “Price,” not “p”; “Quantity,” not “q”).
 Use Press or Times Roman type style.
 Figures in color are not allowed and must be submitted in black-and-white.
 Grey and half-tones are not acceptable.